Fruit Of My Womb

 I am not really focused on the glitter raining from the fluorescent lights

-because every layer of my skin is on fire
+because every layer of my skin is burning with pain

 My vocabulary has corroded to that of a 3rd grader